lorrainenediya-uy1/Master-s-project/Context_for_Internship_EN.md

 The extremely thin nature of a single atomic layer (two-dimensionality) creates **quantum confinement** for electrons and holes in the direction perpendicular to the material's plane.
 This effect has major consequences:
 -   **Strengthens light-matter interactions**: Photon energy is more efficiently coupled to confined electrons.
--   **Increases exciton binding energy**: Excitons are more stable and persist longer, which is crucial for energy transfer.
+-   **Increases exciton binding energy**: Excitons are more stable and persist longer, which is  for energy transfer.
 -   **Modifies electronic properties**: The band gap widens, and optical properties are significantly enhanced compared to the bulk forms of the same material.

 **(Visual suggestion: A schematic representation of a particle in a 2D box to illustrate confinement, compared to a 3D material.)**